You are looking for a Crown of Thorns care guide and want to learn more about Euphorbia milii (Latin name).

 Remedy: If your plant is experiencing too much heat, this may also impact the amount of moisture that’s getting down to the roots.
 Attempt to solve the warmth problem first and go from there.
 You won’t be able to save the leaves that have already shriveled up, but it will stop future dead foliage.
-After addressing possible heat issues, move your plant to an area that has less direct light.
+After addressing possible heat issues, move your plant to an area with less direct light.

 How do you get a Crown of Thorns plant to bloom?

 Following the bare needs is a great start to allowing plentiful blooms.
-Other tips include the use fertilizer as well as regular pruning.
+Other tips include the use of fertilizer as well as regular pruning.